joelouthan/Theologicus/src/psalms/psalm039.md

   crying
   interceding
   and praying
-  because you have saw our iniquity
+  because you have seen my iniquity
   and you have withheld your mercy
-  and you have judged our land
+  and you have judged my land
   unholy and unpleasing
   to you.